This article was last updated on August 5, 2022

 What You Need

-- A DSLR (digital single-lens reflex) camera or a high end point and shoot camera that offers manual settings are good cameras to use when learning astrophotography.
-(Henry’s Rentals offers an excellent selection of quality DSLR cameras.)
+- A DSLR, Mirrorless, or high-end point and shoot camera that offers manual settings are good cameras to use when learning astrophotography.

 - Camera Mount – A steady camera is critical to success.
 A camera mount is your assurance the camera will not move during the photography process.